Discretionary trust tax implications & inheritance tax explained

 Discretionary Trust entry charge

 The entry charge is also known as the lifetime charge or immediate charge and is assessed when the trust is created.
 Gifts into discretionary trust are classed as chargeable lifetime transfers (CLTs).
 When setting up a new trust you have to take into consideration any previous CLTs (e.g. gifts into discretionary trusts) made within the last 7 years.
-Potentially Exempt Transfers (PETs) are not included in this cumulation.
+Potentially Exempt Transfers (PETs) are not included in the total.
 As long as this total does not exceed the settlor’s nil rate band (NRB) there will be no entry charge.
-If it is a couple who are setting up the trust you double up the nil rate band.

 If the CLT exceeds the settlor’s available NRB there is an immediate charge of 20% on the amount over.
 (This is based on half of the death rate of 40%).
 If the settlor dies within 7 years of making the CLT a further liability to inheritance tax may arise.